yashsahugtx/skype-docs/Skype/UCMA/what-is-ucma-5-0.md

 # What is UCMA 5.0

 **Applies to**: Skype for Business 2015

-Microsoft Unified Communications Managed API 5.0 is used primarily to build middle-tier applications that work with .
+Microsoft Unified Communications Managed API 5.0 enables developers to build applications that leverage the full power of the platform.
+Applications built on UCMA 5.0 incorporate unified communications concepts such as presence, call, conversation, and conference.

 UCMA 4.0 provides a flexible managed-code platform for unified communication and collaboration that allows developers to implement communication-enabled and collaboration-enabled services against Skype for Business Server 2015.